-The ESOP was established on June 30, 1989.
-The ESOP purchased approximately 14.5 million shares of \$1.00 par value Series A ESOP Convertible Preferred Stock (ESOP Shares), with a \$4.80 per share annual dividend from UTC.
-The ESOP financed the ESOP Share purchases with interest bearing promissory notes in 1990, which were repaid in full during 2009.
-The Trustee executed a series of additional promissory notes ("ESOP debt"), which replaced a portion of the original promissory notes with internal financing arrangements designed to align the value of shares released from the reserve account with plan matching contribution obligations.
+The Trustee executed a series of promissory notes (ESOP debt), which are internal financing arrangements designed to align the value of shares released from the reserve account, as described below, with plan matching contribution obligations.
 (See Note 8 for details on the portions of ESOP debt currently outstanding).